 - New products in a niche that the subscriber is already into

-Subscription box businesses don’t have one-off customers, they have subscribers who sign up to receive boxes on a recurring basis, most often monthly.
+Subscription box businesses don’t have one-off customers.
+Instead, they have subscribers who sign up to receive boxes on a recurring basis, most often monthly.
+The subscription-based business model creates an ongoing stream of revenue, rather than a one-time customer.

 What are some successful subscription box businesses?